devsnek/zero-archive/README.md

 A lot of code in edge is inspired from other codebases.
 Those codebases will be linked at the top of the individual files.

-My main priority right now is to figure out a stable way to port tests from the [Web Platform Tests][] to be runnable by edge's test system.
-There are thousands of these tests and the gross majority of them are wrapped in html.
-If you can think of a clever way to run them with no/minimal modification please please please hit me up with a pr or issue or tweet or whatever because i really need to start testing things.

 ##### In Progress

 - W3C Web Cryptography API